-As part of our pest removal process, we inspect, determine, and plan a proactive strategy to remove any unwanted insects and spiders.
+As part of our pest removal process, we inspect, determine, and plan a proactive strategy to remove any unwanted insects and spiders as well as educating you on future strategies for preventation and treatment, such as using biologics.
 In Calgary, most insects, mites or spiders shelter in warm areas, especially during the cold winter months.

 Proactive inspections are the best way to manage and eliminate pest problems.
 Our thorough inspection will pinpoint the problem areas of your home and property.
 This information gives us a guideline for proactively treating your property.

 We will also identify and outline structural concerns and environmental conditions that may lead to potential pest problems.

 After our initial inspection, a certified Service Specialist will take the information to create an individualized and focused strategy.
 This strategy is executed to protect your home and property from pests.